 Web Developer 3: Job Description and Skills

 This job is all about Web Development and Coding.
-We expect you to bring a passion for and some experience with web coding (HTML, CSS, JS, SQL, and PHP are particularly useful) and in exchange we teach you Drupal, SASS, best-practices for team work-flow, issue management and testing.
+We expect you to bring a passion for and some experience with web coding (HTML, CSS, JS, SQL, Angular JS, and PHP are particularly useful) and in exchange we teach you Drupal, SASS, best-practices for team work-flow, issue management and testing.
 You will assist with some of the most important websites on campus: the Western home page, the WWU Mobile app, College and Department sites, myWestern, and development of new core templates and resources for the whole campus to use.
 You will leave us perfectly primed to start a career in web development.

 All our positions are welcome to students with or without work-study funding.